distributeaid/distributeaid.org/content/blocks/members/axel-gaudinat.md

 bio: I come from France where I've been graduated from the Bioforce institut in humanitarian logistics.
 I previously worked with doctors of the world in Bordeaux and some French social organisations, and I worked also with Distribute Aid as an intern in 2021.
   I'm now the Network Empowerment at Distribute Aid.
-My role consists in running the Needs Assessment project and being an aid for the logistics team.
+My role consists of running the Needs Assessment project and being an aid for the logistics team.
 link: ''
 profilePhoto: "/uploads/headshots-3.png"